doriordan/skuber/README.md

 The coverage of the core Kubernetes API functionality by Skuber is comprehensive.

 Support of non-core API group functionality is pretty extensive, in particular of the more popular/important features.
-Deployment, ReplicaSet, Autoscaling, Job, Ingress, DaemonSet and RBAC are all currently supported on the master branch.
+Deployment, ReplicaSet, StatefulSet, Autoscaling, Job, Ingress, DaemonSet and RBAC are all currently supported on the master branch.
 Support for other alpha/beta Kubernetes features is being added all the time.

 ## License